DavideMariuzz0/TaskManagerBE/README.md

 ## Getting Started

+1. Navigate to the ROOT of the directory and create a `.env` file.
+2. On the `.env` file paste the secrets shared via email
-First, run the start the server:
+3. run the start the server:

 ```bash
 npm start